Ultraviolet freeze-in dark matter through the dilaton portal: Dilaton portal dark matter production

 \subsection{Dilaton decays}

-For the dark matter lighter than the dilaton, the dominant contribution to the production of DM is through the dilaton decays.
-In this case, the decay term ${\cal D}_{\!X}$ in \eq{e.boltzmann} is given by,
+For dark matter lighter than dilaton, the dominant contribution to the production of DM is through dilaton decay.
+In this case, the decay term ${\cal D}_{\!X}$ in \eq{e.boltzmann} is given by